Podcast: Play in new window | Download (Duration: 43:39 — 103.1MB) | Embed

 - How “Bad” writing may be a necessary prelude to “good” work

 - Waiting till age 53 to publish his first book

-- What is’s like having a ‘high functioning alcoholic’ as a heroine
+- What it’s like having a ‘high functioning alcoholic’ as a heroine

-- Why JW no longer bothers to defend ‘genre’ fiction
+- Why James no longer bothers to defend ‘genre’ fiction

 - The two new writers he admires most